 Pictures of the 2012 event can be seen here

-The allotment shop at Pippenhall is now open every Sunday morning from 10am to midday.
-Please see the home page for further details.
+The allotment shop at Pippenhall is open every Sunday morning from 10am to midday until the last Sunday in November.
+It will then close until February.

 Please could all tenants make sure the gate is always shut fully after entering or exiting the site and not to let anyone on site who does not have a key for the gate.
 There have been a number of instances of theft and sheds being broken into in recent weeks and we would ask tenants to report any suspicious activity to both the police and Greenwich council parks and open spaces department.